S.C. voters head to polls to vote absentee ahead of Democratic primary

 Absentee voting will be available at Greenville County Square from Thursday from 8:30 a.m. to 7 p.m. and Friday from 8:30 a.m. to 5 p.m.

 See if you qualify to vote absentee here.
-You can find your polling place here.
+Find your polling place here.